reasonmethis/Python-Utils/README.md

+# Python Utils
-Various Python utility functions I use a la carte in multiple projects, broken down by category.
-Sme functions in utilsfiles are quite old and need to be refactored and modernized (partly done).
+Various Python utility functions I wrote to use a la carte in multiple projects, broken down by category.
+Some functions in utilsfiles are quite old and need to be refactored and modernized (partly done).